Facts about the AF Form 931 PDF template

 The supervisor uses this form to assess the skill levels and competence of a ratee.
 For each ratee, performance feedback is given through a private counseling session with the supervisor.
 The supervisor will explain the expectations for duty performance, and then assess how well the ratee is meeting these requirements.

 In most cases, this feedback is considered private between the supervisor and the ratee.
 However, there are cases in which the ratee is TSgt through AB.
-In these cases, the rater who rated the supervisor also has authorization to read the report.
+In these cases, the rater who rated the supervisor also has the authorization to read the report.
 Additionally, the Commander has access to all the performance feedback sheets for any grade of Airmen.
 This is all part of the code on how the performance report must be done.

 Who Would Use an AF Form 931 PDF?